rey26/cblog/README.md

 I'm young dev from Europe/Slovakia.
 My name is Matej Malicky and my dream is to become a web developer and manage only the best relationships between machines and people.
 I come from Slovakia/Europe.
-This is my very first project, so do not hesitate to leave me TODOs. --> matej.malicky@gmail.com -The project could not be done without tireless help of my dev-friend Vlado
+This is my very first project, so do not hesitate to leave me TODOs. --> matej.malicky@gmail.com -The project could not be done without tireless help of my dev-friends Vlado & Lukas